tomy0000000/docs/docs/shopping/shop-apple.md

 - **Import tax**: Does your country have import tax?
 - **Shipping**: Is there a shipping fee?
 How long will it take before you receive the product? (in store, or at your hotel)

+##  Apple Watch Band

+Checkout all bands ever released by Apple with the [Bandbreite](https://apps.apple.com/app/id1528561380) App.

 ## Refurbished

 TODO